CrackerCat/ReZygisk/README.md

 It aims at the re-write of Zygisk Next to C, allowing also a more efficient and faster implementation of the Zygisk API with a more permissive license.

+> [!NOTE]
+> This module/fork is WIP, only use .zip from the releases.

 ## Features

 - Open Source